karaoc/dayz.test/Setting-up-Admin-Permissions-and-Tools.md

 **PICTURE HERE**

+### 2. Granting the player admin role

-Now Remember this player ID and go to :
+Now that you have found where to found the player ID, go to :

 `YourDayZServer\Profile(or config)\PermissionFramework\Players\`

-You should see one or multiple files with players ids.
-Open the file with the player ID you saw in the logs.
+You should see one or multiple files with players IDs and open the file with the player ID you saw in the logs.
 You should have something similar :

 **PICTURE HERE**

 Change `everyone` to `admin` and save.
-Now this player have the admin role ingame !
+Now this player have the admin role ingame ! _(you don't need to restart the server)_

-### 2. Granting the player admin role

 ## Setting up permisisons